Aranui Aranoa

 Aranui 6 cruise ship AraMana

-The shipbuilder is Huanghai Shipbuilding Co Ltd (founded in 1944 as Shandong Huanghai Shipyard), located in Weihai, Shandong Province, China.
+The shipbuilder is Huanghai Shipbuilding Co Ltd (1944-founded as Shandong Huanghai Shipyard), located in Weihai, Shandong Province, China.

 Shipboard Facilities and Amenities